vinyadav-tibco/tci-flogo/samples/app-dev/Connectors/CRM/HubSpot/readme.md

 ![The connection](../../../import-screenshots/hubspot_ss/conn.png)

 In the connection, note that,
-1. Name - 	Enter a name for this Hubspot connection
+1. Name - 	Enter a name for this HubSpot connection
 2. Description(Optional) - Enter a short description for the connection
-3. Client ID -	The client ID used to connect to Hubspot REST API, will be available in your Hubspot account.
+3. Client ID -	The client ID used to connect to HubSpot REST API, will be available in your HubSpot account.
-4. Client Secret -	The client secret used to generate an access token, will be available in your Hubspot account.
+4. Client Secret -	The client secret used to generate an access token, will be available in your HubSpot account.

 ### The Flow

-If you go inside the app, you can see in flow we have 4 activities (Create, Update, Query and Delete)  that perform some operations on various Hubspot objects like Deals, Companies and Contacts.
+If you go inside the app, you can see in flow we have 4 activities (Create, Update, Query and Delete)  that perform some operations on various HubSpot objects like Deals, Companies and Contacts.
 In this sample we are using Deals object to perform CRUD operation.
-Also in flow we have used Log Message and sleep activity for app to work as expected.

 ![Sample Response](../../../import-screenshots/hubspot_ss/flow.png)

-### Hubspot Create
+### HubSpot Create

 HubSpot Create activity adds an object to the database of your organization.
 You can use this activity to create Deals, Contacts and companies objects.